 - ”The professor will think I am dumb if I ask for help.”
 Most professors love their subject and want others to learn about and love that topic as well.
 Professors understand that not everyone is naturally talented in every subject, but they want students to explore and learn.
 A student who asks for help obviously cares about learning and doing well.

-- “I’ll be cheating if I ask for help.”
+- ”I’ll be cheating if I ask for help.”
 Of course, it matters what kind of help you ask for.
 Asking someone to write your paper for you, or take a test for you, is obviously dishonest.
 But asking for help in understanding the material, or in organizing your material, or proofreading your work is certainly legitimate.
-If your student wonders whether a certain type of help is OK, he should ask the professor to clarify.
+If your student wonders whether a certain type of help is OK, they should ask the professor to clarify.

 - ”I’ve never needed help before, I shouldn’t need it now.”
 College level work is very different from what most students have experienced in high school.
 Many students who had no difficulty in high school may now find themselves facing more difficult material and very different expectations.
 What worked before may not work now.
 As parents, we can reassure our students that the college accepted them because the college believes that they can do the work — even if it means asking for some help.